Ketoacidosis - alcoholic; Alcohol use - alcoholic ketoacidosis

 If you or someone else has symptoms of alcoholic ketoacidosis, seek emergency medical help.

-Limiting the amount of alcohol you drink may help prevent this condition.
+Limiting the amount of alcohol you drink will help prevent this condition.

 Reviewed by: David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.